-As soon as you arrive in Genoa main station, Principe, head to its historic centre, declared UNESCO World Heritage Site in 2006, stroll around its alleys (carrugi) and visit important places such as San Lorenzo Cathedral, the old Port and the very fascinating Sea Museum (Museo del Mare).
+As soon as you arrive in Genoa main station, Principe, head to its historic center, declared UNESCO World Heritage Site in 2006, stroll around its alleys (carrugi) and visit important places such as San Lorenzo Cathedral, the old Port and the very fascinating Sea Museum (Museo del Mare).

 Locally known as the “steel city” because of its many iron and steel factories, Terni is also the city of love.
-In its cathedral, in fact, are kept the relics of St. Valentine, protector of world’s lovers and saint patron of the city.
+In its cathedral, in fact, are kept the relics of St. Valentine, protector of the world’s lovers and saint patron of the city.

 But Terni is most famous for another beautiful site, the Marmore Waterfalls.
 Easy to reach by bus from Terni train station, the falls are man-made and surrounded by nature.
-There are several trekking routes you can take, each with different views and different difficulty level.
+There are several trekking routes you can take, each with different views and different difficulty levels.
 When you buy the ticket you will be given a detailed brochure of the location.

-Terni is not very close for a day trip from Florence, but if you don’t mind waking up early and are a fan of natural places, you will love their waterfalls.
+Terni is not very close to make it a day trip from Florence, but if you don’t mind waking up early and are a fan of natural places, you will love their waterfalls.
 You can reach Terni from Florence by train (some 4 hours and a half and one change) or by renting a car.
-Both are easy options, but by car it would take much less, some 2 hours and a half.
+Both are easy options, but by car, it would take much less, some 2 hours and a half.

 A bit like Rome, I would suggest a Florence to Venice day trip only if you really don’t have time to spend a couple of days in the beautiful lagoon city.
 Venice has plenty of important landmarks and things to see and do, so in one day you can really only visit a handful of these.
 Also, as Venice is truly packed with tourists in the high season, for a one-day trip from Florence, I suggest you go on a low season.
 It’s more sustainable for the city and will be a much richer experience for you.